keviiweb/Learning-Team/Introduction to Javascript/README.md

-# Learning-Team
-### Introduction to Javascript
+# Introduction to Javascript

+### Introduction
 The Web Application curently uses React (frontend) and Node+Express (backend).
 This short exercise aims to provide you with the basic JS syntax knowledge so that you can help out with the project in the future.
+Don't worry, this is **NOT** an assignment, but just a task to help you learn.
+Feel free to ask us for help if you get stuck.
+Also, since everyone will be uploading the code in this repo, you can refer to other's code if you are stuck.
+However, don't just copy blindly.
+Copy with understaning.

 ### Setting up
 We highly recommend using **Visual Studio Code** as this is the default IDE the team is using, but you are free to use any editor you like.